By Kat Von Rohr, Writer for LeadPages

 Just in the past month, we have seen some incredibly innovative pages, across multiple industries.

 Here’s a glimpse at some of our favorite pages (in no particular order)…

 1. 5 Minute Marketing: “A Fan Page Squeeze That Can Double Your Email.”

 Just in case this video background page wasn’t cool enough — Brian Moran from 5 Minute Marketing has been running split tests on this particular page and testing different video backgrounds.

 2. Ontraport: “Free G+ Hangout with Eben Pagan”

 At first glance, this page may not even look like a LeadPages template.
 But if you look very closely, you’ll recognize the “Made for Facebook Giveaway Page” from inside LeadPages.
 (Also, if you peek at the URL, you’ll notice that Ontraport is hosting this page on LeadPages server.)

 As you can see, the innovators at Ontraport completely transformed this traditional Facebook page into this sleek, stylish Google+ Hangout registration page.
-You can check out the full page here.

 3. Birth Coach Method: “Five Best Coaching Tools to Lead Birthing Moms”

 4. Shortening the Learning Curve: “Your Starting Point to Get a Head Start”